Ijtihad: Ranking of Mujtahids

 Legal schools(mad'habs) had begun to take shape by the middle of the fourth/tenth century and practice of affiliating to the madhabs began to become popular.
 Systematic categorisation of Mujtahids emerged during late fifth/eleventh century into ranks of excellence.
 By doing so, they sought to facilitate the Ijtihad of qualified Muftis.
 The earliest known typology of jurists is Ibn Rushd's (d.
 520/1126) tripartite classification of Muftis.
 In this typology, the top-Mufti was a Mujtahid (like Ibn Rushd himself) while the latter two ranks weren't, i.e., a Mujtahid must independently reason on the basis of Scriptures and general principles of the school.
 On the other hand, Ghazzali distinguished between two ranks of Mujtahids, the independent(Mutlaq) and the affiliated(Muqayyad) in a three-rank classification.
 In the seventh century, Shafi'i jurist Ibn al-Salah (d.
 643/1245) would elaborate a five rank classification of Muftis.
 During the 10th/16th century, Ottoman Shaykh al-Islam Ammad Ibn Kamal (d.
 940/1533) articulated a Hanafite typology of jurists with seven ranks.
 Unlike the previous typologies, the latter classification was promoted by Taqlid partisans who advocated that Mujtahids ceased to exist.
 All these classifications created an archetype of an ideal standard to which all other typologies must conform, i.e., the founders of 4 schools.
 However, this typological conception of the founder Mujtahid suffered from chronological ruptures, overlooking in the process the founder's predecessors as well as his immediate intellectual history that formed a continuity.
-Although the founder imams were accomplished jurists, they were not as absolutely and as categorically as they were portrayed to be, starting from the 5th/11th century.
+Although the founder imams were accomplished jurists, they were not as absolute and as categorical as they were portrayed to be, starting from the 5th/11th century.
 Ibn Kamal's seven-rank typology, in particular, would come under scathing criticism by other Hanafites as well, such as Muhammad Bakhit al-Muti'i (1854 or 1856 — 1935), who was the Grand Mufti of Al-Azhar.